-2. In the present case, and in the case number 201507952/1/V2 that was examined simultaneously in the hearing, the grounds for appeal concern the judicial review of the State Secretary's assessment of the credibility of the statements made by the asylum seeker in question.
+2. In the present case, and in the case number 201506502/1/V2 that was examined simultaneously in the hearing, the grounds for appeal concern the judicial review of the State Secretary's assessment of the credibility of the statements made by the asylum seeker in question.
 In both cases, the District Court applied Article 83a of the 'Vreemdelingenwet 2000' (Aliens Act 2000, hereinafter referred to as Vw 2000), that entered into force on 20 July 2015, on the submitted appeals.
 This Article implements Article 46(3) of Directive 2013/32/EU (hereinafter referred to as: the Procedures Directive).
-Pursuant to that Article, the judicial review by the District Court shall encompass a full and ex nunc examination of both facts and points of law, including, if applicable, an examination of the need for international protection.
+Pursuant to that Article, the judicial review by the District court shall encompass a full and ex nunc examination of both facts and points of law, including, if applicable, an examination of the need for international protection.

 2.1.
-In this ruling and today's ruling in case number 201507952/1/V2 (www.raadvanstate.nl), the Division has explained the consequences of Article 83a of the Vw 2000 for the manner in which a Dutch administrative judge in first instance reviews an assessment of the State Secretary of the credibility of an asylum seeker's statements.
+In this ruling and in today's ruling in case number 201506502/1/V2 (www.raadvanstate.nl), the Division has explained the consequences of Article 83a of the Vw 2000 for the manner in which a administrative judge in first instance reviews an assessment of the State Secretary of the credibility of an asylum seeker's statements.

-This ruling concerns the question whether that Article requires that, in derogation from the general principles of Dutch administrative law, a Dutch administrative judge has the authority to give his own assessment of the facts as asserted by an asylum seeker in his or her asylum request and therefore, on the credibility of an asylum seeker's statements, and thus to substitute his own assessment of the credibility of the asylum seeker's statements for that of the State Secretary.
-The ruling in case number 201507952/1/V2 concerns the meaning of Article 83a of the Vw 2000 with regard to the intensity of the judicial review exercised by the administrative judge of an asylum seeker's statements.
+The ruling in this case concerns the meaning of the aforementioned Article 83a with regard to the intensity of the judicial review exercised by the District court of an assessment of the State Secretary of the credibility of an asylum seeker's statements.
+The ruling in case number 201506502/1/V2 concerns the question whether Article 83a of the Vw 2000 requires that, in derogation from the general principles of Dutch administrative law, a Dutch administrative judge has the authority to give his own assessment of the facts as asserted by an asylum seeker in his or her asylum request and therefore, on the credibility of an asylum seeker's statements, and accordingly, to substitute its own assessment of the credibility of the asylum seeker's statements for that of the State Secretary.